Lifetime Achievement Award

 Nomination Letter and Supporting Materials

 Each nomination submission should be supported by a letter of nomination, the nominee's resume, and up to five letters of recommendation that speak to the nominee's distinction in the identified categories.
-The nominations must be typewritten, double-spaced and single-sided (please organize as outlined below), with margins of at least one inch on 8.5" x 11" paper.
-Font size must be no smaller than 10-point, and width between characters should be normal (100%).
-The nomination (as one PDF document) is to be submitted electronically to email@example.com by 11:59 PM ET on November 2, 2018.
+The nominations must be single-spaced, organized as outlined below, and typed with 12-point font and 1-inch margins.
+The nomination (as one PDF document) is to be submitted electronically to firstname.lastname@example.org by 11:59 PM ET on May 1.
 No mailed or faxed copies will be accepted.
-Nominations will be kept on file and reconsidered each year for five years.
+Nominations not selected will be kept on file and reconsidered for the next four years.
 Nomination materials may be updated annually (optional).
 Nominations may be withdrawn (by the nominators) at any time.

 ❏ Letter of Nomination.
 The letter of nomination should include the name, address, and daytime telephone number of the nominee; the name, address, daytime telephone number, and signature of the nominator; and the names of the authors of the letters of recommendation.

 ❏ Resume.
 The nominee's resume should detail education; work experience; service at the district, state, national, and international level; publications; talks at conferences; and service to NCTM or other professional organizations.